In this coronavirus era, in which schools have had to follow the preventive measures against…

 They were right.
 Trucking by Fernández, a transportation company for agricultural machinery and construction materials, among other products, immediately received the first aid as an advance, as well as the approval for the EIDL.

 In the meantime, YG Insurance, Yelin-led insurance company, is waiting to receive grants from Miami-Dade County.
-And also, along with her business partners MaYelin Hernández and Joel Méndez, from Florida Life Group, the businesswoman hopes to obtain financing from the SBA, under the advice of the prestigious consultant Rafael Marrero as well.
+And also, along with her business partners MaYelin Hernández and Joel Méndez, from Florida Life Group, the businesswoman obtained financing from the SBA, under the advice of the prestigious consultant Rafael Marrero as well.

 Yelín has been so happy with the service she received that she did not hesitate to follow through with the next phase.
 Parallel to the funding requests to overcome the COVID-19 pandemic, this entrepreneur began the process to obtain federal certifications that will put her on the path of doing business with the United States Government.